 - Pour the broth back into the pot and boil over medium heat for 30 minutes.
 Season with salt.

 - In a separate saucepan, melt the butter, and then add the cabbage, the chopped onion, and the pickles, and cook for 10 minutes on high heat until the onions are soft.
 Stir in the tomato paste and the paprika, and then cook for a further 1 minute.
-Add this to the broth and bring to the boil.
+Add this to the broth and bring it to a boil.

 - Season again with salt and pepper and then simmer for 20 minutes.